Authentication

 App Token

-An app token is created using the Create App Token endpoint.
+Create an app token with the Create App Token endpoint.